genomicsclass/leanpub/manuscript/confounding.md

 ```

 Notice that we no longer see a clear gender bias.
 The chi-square test we performed above suggests a dependence between admission and gender.
-Yet when the data is grouped by major, this dependence seems to dissapear.
+Yet when the data is grouped by major, this dependence seems to disappear.
 What's going on?

 This is an example of _Simpson's paradox_ .
-A plot showing the perecentages that applied to a major against the percent that get into that major, for males and femails starts to point to an explanation.
+A plot showing the percentages that applied to a major against the percent that get into that major, for males and females starts to point to an explanation.

 ```r